Zuehlke/software-engineering-corner/drafts/angular-feature-toggles.md

 `FlagKey` lists all the feature flags we have, so we don’t accidentally use one that doesn’t exist.
 The feature flag API call for fetching the feature flags could fail.
-This is why defining sensible defaults is a good idea.
+This is why defining sensible defaults are a good idea.
 We can use the previously created `FlagMap` and set the appropriate defaults.

 ```js